DeeJ4yNg/Troubleshooting-Assistant/README.md

 ## How It Works

-1. **Problem Analysis**: The agent uses LLM to understand your issue and create a step-by-step troubleshooting plan
+1. **Problem Analysis**: The agent tries to understand your issue and create a step-by-step troubleshooting plan
 2. **Tool Selection**: Automatically selects appropriate diagnostic tools based on the problem:
    - Online search for known solutions
    - Log analysis for system errors
-   - PowerShell script execution for system checks
+   - Script execution for system checks
    - Knowledge retrieval for best practices
    - Registry analysis for system settings
-3. **Execution**: With your permission, executes the planned diagnostic actions
+3. **Execution**: With your permission, executes the current planned diagnostic actions
 4. **Observation & Adaptation**: Intelligently observes tool results and dynamically modifies plans based on findings
-5. **Reporting**: Provides clear summary of findings and recommended solutions
+5. **Reporting**: Provides summary of findings and recommended solutions

 ## Available Tools